5 Disk Monitoring Tools to Prevent SSD & Hard Drive Wear

-1. What’s My Computer Doing?
+1. What’s My Computer Doing? – Simple tool for tracking disk and CPU activity

-If you want a simple interface that shows what is currently accessing your hard disks with nothing at all to configure, then What’s my computer doing? will probably be the tool for you.
 Besides hard disk access, the program will also show what is using up CPU cycles, give information about the process itself and even offers the option of sending the file to VirusTotal or running a scan with Kaspersky Security Scan.

 whats my computer doing

-The program’s interface is very easy to understand.
 After installation (or extract the executable with 7-Zip to get a portable version), run the program and it will automatically start monitoring your system and display the processes that currently have hard disk or CPU activity.
 Use the Freeze tick box to pause the list if the window is updating too quickly for you.

 Clicking on the process in the list will pull information about the process from the internet such as details, security, known problems, external links and etc. If you don’t allow the program to access the internet or have no internet on the computer, none of the details at all will be shown.